minecraftvn123/minecraftvn123/README.md

 💬 Ask me about software development, AI, machine learning, or my experiences in these fields.

-📫 How to reach me: [Insert your preferred contact method, e.g., email, LinkedIn, GitHub]
+📫 How to reach me: trangsithai@dstteam.com

 😄 Pronouns: He/Him